 The second step (sometimes conducted initially without going through the first step described above, depending on the waste matrix) to PF-II processing involves thermal desorption.
 Thermal desorption is used to remove the remaining volatile, semi-volatile, and other organic constituents from the waste matrix.
 Historical performance monitoring has shown pre-conditioning as an extremely effective method resulting in thermal desorption as more of a polishing step to meet final LDR compliance objectives.
+USEPA has approved a demonstration test to process PCB wastes in the modified PF-II system (June 15, 2023) and the process will be implemented only after a successful demonstration and subsequent approval by USEPA.

 To begin the thermal desorption process, contaminated media (waste) and, if necessary, water are loaded into trays which are then loaded into the externally heated retort chamber.
-Heat is applied to the outside of the retort chamber to remove water and desorb the organic constituents from the contaminated media.
-The externally heated retort chamber vaporizes the water, volatile, and semi-volatile organic constituents.
-Vapors are condensed in a refrigerated condenser and collected in the accumulation tank.
-The small volume of non-condensable vapors that pass through the vacuum pumps downstream of the condenser, pass through High Efficiency Particulate Air (HEPA) filters, then emissions from the process are vented to the regenerative thermal oxidizer.
+The chamber is sealed, and a combination of vacuum, heated nitrogen gas purge, and radiant electrical heat is applied that vaporizes and transports the water, volatile, and semi-volatile organic constituents.
+Vapors are condensed by chilled water primary and secondary condensers and held within the collection accumulation tank.
+The small volume of non-condensable vapors that pass through the vacuum pumps downstream of the condensers, pass through High Efficiency Particulate Air (HEPA) filters, a sufur-impregnated activated carbon bed adsorber (to capture regulated organic and inorganic constituents [e.g., mercury] which were not condensed), then emissions from the process are vented to the regenerative thermal oxidizer (RTO).
 An inert atmosphere (e.g., nitrogen blanket) is provided for the process.

 The third (optional) step is chemical oxidation/reduction to destroy or reduce any remaining organic compounds.
 Depending on the initial concentration, volatility, and solubility of the organic constituents, the final (optional) PF-II process treatment step (chemical oxidation/reduction) may not be required.
 Upon completion of the thermal desorption step, the temperature inside the reactor vessel is allowed to cool to below the boiling point of water, and an appropriate solution is added to chemically react with the residual organic constituents in the waste.
-Upon completion of the reaction, the reactor vessel is heated once again to the boiling point to destroy any residual treatment chemicals and dry the slurry as appropriate for further treatment and/or disposal.
+Upon completion of the reactor, the reactor vessel is heated once again to the boiling point to destroy any residual treatment chemicals and dry the slurry as appropriate for further treatment and/or disposal.
 The oxidation/reduction treatment may also be conducted in containers at the facility.

 All liquids (decant, condensate, and organic emission scrubbing solution) resulting from the PF-II processes are considered mixed waste.
 The liquid waste is containerized, blended in fuels bulking operations, and shipped to an authorized final treatment/disposal facility.
-Figures I-7, I-10, and I-11 illustrate the PF-II process.
+When PCB wastes are treated in the PF-II process, the generated Figures I-7, I-10, and I-11 illustrate the PF-II process.